fuankarion/Vision17/Lab5-features/Readme.md

     for more information).
 -   **Random forest:** Use the matlab [tree bagger](http://www.mathworks.com/help/stats/treebagger.html) function.
 See an example at [kawahara.ca](http://kawahara.ca/matlab-treebagger-example/)

 Train both classifiers with images in the *train* directory and test them once with images in the *test* directory.
-Calculate the confussion matrix for training and test datasets.
+Calculate the confusion matrix for training and test datasets.

 ## Your Turn